Part 1. Your business entity has received Taiwanese or foreign venture capital investment of NT$ 2 million (USD 63,000) or more.

 Q: What are the requirements for renewals?

-- 2) If your operating costs of the recent three years is at least NT$1 million.
+- (2) The operating revenue of the applicant’s enterprise for the most recent year, or the average for the most recent three years, is at least NT$1 million.

 Q: What happens to me if I failed to reach the requirements for renewals?

 A: You could consult with Investment Commission, tell them about your situations and they will decide.

 Q: Can I change to another visa while holding entrepreneur visa?

 A: Yes, you can.
 As long as you fit the requirements for another and apply through the responsible authorities.
 See more about Taiwan visas here: https://www.boca.gov.tw/np.asp?ctNode=776&mp=2

 A: After getting Entrepreneur Visa, your spouse and children (under 20) may apply for the Dependent Visa.